Metaxaglaea inulta

 Metaxaglaea inulta, the unsated sallow or arrowwood sallow, is a moth of the family Noctuidae.
 It is found from Nova Scotia to North Carolina, west to Missouri, north to Manitoba.

 The wingspan is 40–48 mm.
-Adults are on wing from late August to November.
+Adults are on wing from late August to November, sometimes even to January.

 The larvae feed on the leaves of Viburnum species, including Viburnum dentatum, Viburnum lentago and Viburnum lantana.